MystenLabs/sui/crates/sui-framework/docs/sui-framework/vdf.md

 The <code>discriminant</code> defines what class group to use and should be the same as used in <code>hash_to_input</code>.
 The
 <code>discriminant</code> should be encoded as a big-endian encoding of the negation of the negative discriminant.

-This uses Wesolowski's VDF construction over imaginary class groups
+Details: This uses Wesolowski's VDF construction over imaginary class groups as described in  Benjamin Wesolowski (2020), 'Efficient Verifiable Delay Functions.', J. Cryptol.
+33, and is compatible with the VDF implementation in fastcrypto.

 <pre><code><b>public</b> <b>fun</b> <a href="vdf.md#0x2_vdf_vdf_verify">vdf_verify</a>(discriminant: &<a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, input: &<a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, output: &<a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, proof: &<a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, iterations: u64): bool